markomelko/hn-demo/README.md

 ### the story

-Initially, I did the POC straigt with component level state management, with useEffect.
+Initially, I did the initial version straigt with component level state management, with useEffect.
 First phase looked a bit complex / heavy on component level, it worked fine and the dev work took only few hours.
 After one night sleep, I decided to implement application level state manager (Redux) to the app.
 Because the paging and scrolling features found be a bit diffucult to implement without generic app state manager.

 Redux was the most familiar for me.
-So, with the Redux, app's basic functionalities are working clearly.
-But, maybe the whole data architecture could be thought of differently, but thats a whole other story, and then it would require detailed UX designing / definitions before development.
+So, with the Redux, app's basic functionalities are working in a clean way.
 I created App with Javascript, because I thought that possible exceptions with TS might slow me down on the work.
 With @reduxjs/toolkit and Typescript I could have had to scratch my head for a while.
+During sunday I thought, I would like to have all comments also rendered, so spend few hours more.

-Codebase misses clearly Eslint and Tests, but those would took evening or two.
-Going to implement those to the different branch to make this even better testing experience and since those are additionals.
+Codebase misses clearly Eslint and component level Tests, but those would took evening or two.
+Going to implement those to the different branch to make this even better dev experience and since those are additionals.

 ### Public demo URL